TheDataAreClean/cube/content/project/noral/index.md

 **Partnership**
 - Identifying the project opportunity and engaging with funders to secure the project for the organisation.
-- Scoping the problem statement with the project partners to actionable for project outputs.
+- Scoping the problem statement in collaboration with the project partners to identify actionable project outputs.
-- Liaising with the project partners, key stakeholder and Scottish government officials to communicate progress.
+- Liaising with the project partners, key stakeholders and Scottish government officials to communicate progress.